 - j.
 CPR (Cardiopulmonary Resuscitation) Demonstrate proficiency in below techniques.
-We highly recommend training and certification from a local Red Cross or healthcare system. - i.
+We highly recommend training and certification from a local Red Cross or healthcare system to keep abreast of ever evolving medical updates. i.
 The CPR Basics - 1.
 Before starting CPR, check: - a.
 Is the environment safe for the injured and the rescuer? - b.
 Is the person conscious or unconscious? - c.
 If the person appears unconscious, tap or shake his or her shoulder and ask loudly, "Are you OK?" - d.
 If the person doesn't respond and two people are available, one should call 911 or the local emergency number and one should begin CPR.
-If you are alone and have immediate access to a telephone, call 911 before beginning CPR unless you think the person has gone unresponsive because of suffocation (such as from drowning).
+If you are alone and have immediate access to a telephone, call 911 before beginning CPR - unless you think the person has gone unresponsive because of suffocation (such as from drowning).
 In this special case, begin CPR for one minute and then call 911 or the local emergency number.